 Key Features

-- Kafka integration: brokers, topics, producers/consumers, offsets.
+- Kafka integration, brokers, topics, producers/consumers, offsets.

 - Distributed tracing with logs-in-context; NRQL for custom lag/SLO views.